10 Best TV Screen Protectors

 Maintenance and Longevity

 Fabric covers should be shaken out monthly and spot-cleaned with mild detergent.
-Never machine-dry a weatherproof cover on high heat, as the waterproof membrane can separate from the outer fabric.
+Never machine-dry a weatherproof cover on high heat, since the waterproof membrane can separate from the outer fabric.
 Store indoor covers folded loosely rather than compressed, so the lining retains its soft texture.

 For outdoor installations, inspect seams every season.
 UV damage first appears as stiffness or cracking along folds and stitch lines.
 Replacing a cover at the first sign of wear is cheaper than replacing a water-damaged television.